 Since moving to Germany, I’ve embraced a diet that largely comprises locally-produced, seasonal food.
-The Germans make it very easy to eat this way and happily so, for everything tastes much better when it’s been plucked off a tree down the road instead of shipped, unripe, across oceans.
-I’m not saying I never pick up a pomegranate or plump, purple aubergine (I’m helpless in the face of those, too), but the majority of the fresh ingredients I prepare have been grown in this region, or not travelled much further than that to get to my plate.
-I eat meat and eggs, but not an awful lot of either, and I do my best to buy them only from sources I know and trust.
+With bountiful fresh produce markets in almost every city and large town, Germans make it very easy to eat this way and happily so, for fruit and veg taste much better when they’ve been plucked off a tree or dug out of the ground a couple of kilometres down the road instead of shipped, unripe, across oceans.
+I’m not saying I never pick up a pomegranate or feed my children French fries from the freezer, but the majority of the fresh ingredients I prepare have been grown in the region in which I live, or haven’t travelled much further than that to get to my plate.
+At home, we eat a largely vegetarian diet, but I do eat meat, fish and eggs, just not an awful lot of any of them – and I do my best to buy them only from sources I know and trust.

 About A Sausage Has Two

-The name of the site comes from a German saying that translates as “Everything has an end, only the sausage has two”, meaning, rather wistfully, that everything must come to an end.
-A Sausage Has Two is a blog all about the food in the area in which I live, fuelled by my passion for a traditional, fiercely regional cuisine that is broadly dismissed as being nothing but beer and Bratwurst.
-Yes, there are plenty of enormous, hearty German dishes composed entirely of potatoes and vast slabs of meat, but there are very many lighter regional dishes besides that use fresh, seasonal ingredients.
-Either way, they all follow recipes that have been handed down through the generations and vary from home to home and state to state.
-I love that.
-And I’m doing my best to explore them all.
+The name of this site comes from a German song lyric and subsequent saying that translates as “Everything has an end, only the sausage has two”.
+A Sausage Has Two is a blog all about the food and drink of my adopted home, fuelled by my passion for a traditional and fiercely regional cuisine that is broadly dismissed as being nothing but beer and Bratwurst.
+Yes, there are plenty of enormous, hearty German dishes comprising boiled potatoes and vast slabs of meat, but there are very many little-known regional specialties besides that use fresh, seasonal ingredients.
+Such dishes follow recipes that have been handed down through the generations and vary from home to home, village to village and state to state.
+I love that, and I’m doing my best to explore – and share – it all.

-I fiddle about on all the usual social media channels, so if you like photos of food, wine and German landscapes and/or are interested in sporadic rambling commentary on my slightly chaotic life here in Riesling country, please come and say hello on Twitter or Instagram.
-A Sausage Has Two also has its own very chatty Facebook page; and I occasionally remember to add seasonally-oriented recipes to my modest collection of Pinterest boards.
-If you manage your blog reading with Bloglovin (which I highly recommend), you’ll find me on there, too.
+I fiddle about on all the usual social media channels, so if you like photos of food, wine and German landscapes and/or are interested in sporadic rambling commentary on my life here in German wine country, please come and say hello on Twitter or Instagram.
+A Sausage Has Two also has its own Facebook page full of enthusiastic and engaged German food-lovers (EDIT 2021: I don’t really use Facebook anymore and haven’t posted on the page for a very long while, but I’ve not quite been able to bring myself to delete it).
+If you manage your blog reading with Bloglovin (which I recommend), you’ll find me on there, too.

 So there we have it.
 That’s A Sausage Has Two.
 If you have any questions, comments or suggestions, I’d love to hear from you.
 Thank you for stopping by – and guten Appetit!

 P.s.
-All of the content on this website – words and images – is my own, original content unless stated otherwise.
+All of the content on this website – words and images – is my own, original content unless otherwise stated.
 If you’d like to use any of it, please get in touch.
 You can read my disclosure policy on my Sponsored Content & Affiliate Links page.